Stephen Thomas Ochsner

-Stephen Thomas Ochsner (born 25 July 1988) is an American Russian actor, director, producer, musician, translator and designer, widely known for his role as Kostya in the more.tv original series, Chicks.
+Stephen Thomas Ochsner (born 25 July 1988) is an American actor, director, producer, musician, translator and designer, widely known for his role as Kostya in the more.tv original series, Chicks.

 Early life

 Ochsner's childhood was spent singing in the United Methodist Church Choir, acting in community theatre and studying music at the Colorado Springs Conservatory and Central City Opera House.
 His first job was working as a janitor and technical assistant at the Millibo Art Theatre.
 Ochsner was also an avid snowboarder, rock climber and mountaineer.
 He received his formal acting and vocal training at the Oklahoma City University School of Theatre, while he built and demounted sets in the university scene shop.
 At that time, Ochsner worked as an actor and dramaturg for Oklahoma City Repertory Theatre.
 Between the years of 15 and 20, Ochsner played 11 leading and supporting roles across the midwest, including Mercutio in Romeo and Juliet, George in Our Town, Shen Teh in The Good Person of Szechwan, Kaspar in Amahl and the Night Visitors, Toby in The Medium and Valère in The Miser.